ajroach42/ajroach42.github.io/_posts/2017-01-10-we-are-terrible-stewards-of-history.md

 There's a lot of ground to cover, but we stand a real chance of preserving, archiving, and currating a substantial portion of the media (both professional an DIY) that remains in circulation.
 Help us to preserve, currate, and contextualize our history.

-I'm really passionate about this.
-That's why I started [DIYmedia.CC](http://diymedia.cc).
-We're just getting our feet under us, but I think we're going to be able to make something really neat.
+I'm really passionate about this!
+Eventually, I'll build a web platform to help solve this problem.
+We're not ready yet, but I think we're going to be able to make something really neat.
 If you want to help out, reach out to me on [Twitter](http://twitter.com/ajroach42), or sign up for my [mailing list](http://tinyletter.com/ajroach42).